PLEDGESHIP - What is it? Why? How Can I Participate?

 Pledgeship – What Is It and Why Does it Matter?

-Pledging is both practically helpful and spiritually powerful.
+Pledging is practically helpful and spiritually powerful.

 Spiritually, pledgeship gives every individual or household an opportunity to seek the Lord about how He may be calling you to give in the coming year.
 This is a special space of worship and closeness with God in which we seek the Lord’s guidance and courage to live by faith—as in every other aspect of our lives—so also with our finances.